OverwatchSecurity/docs/getting_started.md

 * upstart-based Ubuntu Linux (by default, Ubuntu 14.10 and older)

 We have plans to support additional IoT focused platofrms and hardware and in the near future.
-In the meantime, if you'd like to run Overwatch in a platform that is not listed here [let us know](get-in-touch) and we'll look into adding it to our bootstrap process.
+In the meantime, if you'd like to run Overwatch in a platform that is not listed here [let us know][get-in-touch] and we'll look into adding it to our bootstrap process.

 ## The Overwatch Web Interface